Buyer's guide to HDMI cables

 - HDMI 1.4: Most TVs now have HDMI 1.4 connectors as standard.
 These ports can support broadcast HD TV, as well as 3D Blu-rays played through a 3D TV.
 While you can use a HDMI 1.3 lead with these ports, the picture quality won't be as good as a HDMI 1.4 lead.

-- HDMI 2.0: With the advent of 4K ultra-high-definition (UHD) TV, a new HDMI 2.0 standard has been agreed and the first TVs are coming on to the market with one or more of these ports.
-HDMI 2.0 brings various improvements, including support for 4K UHD resolution at 60 frames per second and the Rec.
+- HDMI 2.0/2.1: With the advent of 4K ultra-high-definition (UHD) TV, a new HDMI 2.0 standard was agreed.
+HDMI 2.0 brought various improvements, including support for 4K UHD resolution at 60 frames per second and the Rec.
 2020 colour space.
 This will be vital for when 4K UHD content becomes more widely distributed to televisions.
+It has since been superceded by HDMI 2.1, which allows support for higher resolutions, frame rates and better HDR standards, among other advantages.